ronna-s/go-ood/README.md

 ## Conclusion
 What we've learned today:
 1. The value of OOP
-2. How to use methods for encapsulation
-3. How to use interfaces for abstractions
-4. How to use generics for generalization (and not abstraction)
+2. Defining types that fit our needs
+3. Writing methods
+4. Interfaces
+5. Composition
+6. Generics
-5. To generate code otherwise
+7. To generate code otherwise